 (Ephesians 1:4) – 4 even as he chose us in him before the foundation of the world, that we should be holy and without blemish before him in love:

 God made a covenant with “His elect” people “before time began,” both corporately and individually.
 Eternal life (salvation) was already given to us as a “promise” (a covenant) “before time began,” and “before the foundation of the world.”
 It was a promise given to us “in Christ.”
 We were not chosen apart from Christ or in anyone else.
 We were chosen in Him.
 God the Father referred to Jesus as “My Chosen One” (Lu 9:35).
 He was chosen to be our redeemer, to be our salvation, to pay the price for our sins, to do for us what we are not able to do for ourselves.
-Our election is in His election.
+Our election is directly associated with His election.
 Before the foundation of the world, before time began, somewhere in eternity past, Jesus was chosen, and so were we.
 Just as surely as Jesus was chosen, so were we.
 When God looked upon His Son, He saw us, each and every one of us.
 God created the world with us in view.
 Our salvation was never in doubt, because it was made certain in Christ before He even created us, as if we had already experienced it.

 This was not promised to those who would not receive salvation.
 Nor was it promised to those who may or may not “decide” to “accept” the offer of salvation in Christ.
 That wouldn’t even make sense.
 It was promised to a certain group of people, as well as the individual members who make up that group.
 What’s true of the whole has to be true of its members.
 The Church is made up of individual members, so if God chose all the members as the whole, then each and every member has to be chosen as well.
-It simply would not make sense that God chose the group of believers, but not the individuals that comprise that group — because He did not choose an empty shell.
+It simply would not make sense that God chose the group of believers, but not the individuals that comprise that group—because He did not choose an empty shell.
 When God chose people for salvation, He chose everyone we see in Revelation 5:9 and Revelation 7:9.
 What we see in those two passages is the completed Church of Christ, which includes an unknown number yet to be born and yet to be saved.
 Thus, when God chose His Church, He chose every person in the Church, those whom we see in those two passages.
 They were chosen for salvation, as Paul says in 2 Thessalonians 2:13:

 (2 Thessalonians 2:13) – But we are bound to give thanks to God always for you, brothers and sisters beloved of the Lord, for that God chose you from the beginning for salvation in sanctification of the Spirit and belief of the truth: